PCSC Program Modules

 There are multiple options for the primary treatment of prostate cancer.

-This is a 2 hour group information session for newly diagnosed prostate cancer patients.
+This is a 2-hour group education session for newly diagnosed prostate cancer patients.
 Partners and family members are also welcome.
-This session is jointly presented by a urologist and a radiation oncologist who discuss diagnosis, treatment options, and side effects.
+This session is jointly presented by a urologist and a radiation oncologist who discuss diagnosis, treatment options, and side effects of prostate cancer treatment.

 Living with prostate cancer can affect many aspects of a person’s life including sexuality, sexual functioning and personal relationships.To help adapt to these changes, prostate cancer patients and their partners may need to adjust their sexual expectations and activities.